rgervacio/learning-audacity/docs/editing-a-project/move-and-align-audio.md

 # Move and align audio

-Moving and aligning audio allows you to reposition tracks in the project window and clips along the Timeline.
+Moving and aligning audio allow you to reposition tracks in the project window and clips along the Timeline.

 !!! note